Parish ale

-The Parish ale or church ale was a party or festivity in an English parish at which ale was the chief drink.
-It was typically a fundraising occasion for the parish that might include music and dancing.
-Very common in the later Middle Ages, parish ales encountered some opposition after the English Reformation, though some survived until modern times in some form.
+The Parish ale or church ale is a party or festivity in an English parish at which ale is the chief drink.
+It is typically a fundraising occasion for the parish that might include music and dancing.
+Very common in the later Middle Ages, parish ales encountered some opposition after the English Reformation, and some have survived into modern times in some form.

 Types

 The word "ale", in the sense of an ale-drinking party, was part of many compound terms for types of party or festivity based on the consumption of ale or beer.
 Thus there was the leet-ale (held on "leet", the manorial court day); the lamb-ale (held at lamb-shearing); the Whitsun-ale (held at Whitsun), the clerk-ale, the church-ale etc. The word "bridal" originally derives from bride-ale, the wedding feast organised to raise money for the couple.
 The bid-ale, once very common throughout England, was a benefit feast to which a general invitation was given, and all those attending were expected to make some contribution to help the object of the benefit, usually a poor person or family or some other charitable cause.
+Morris dancing used to be common entertainment at parish ales, and some groups of Morris dancers still hold an annual feast, called a Morris Ale.